Collaborative Learning Framework to Detect Attacks in Transactions and Smart Contracts: Introduction

 \begin{itemize}

-\item We implement a blockchain system and perform experiments to collect the ABTD dataset.
-To the best of our knowledge, this is the first dataset with cyberattacks on transactions and SCs of a blockchain system that was synthesized in a laboratory.
+\item We implement a blockchain system and perform experiments to build a novel dataset named BTAT.
+To the best of our knowledge, this is the first dataset with cyberattacks on transactions and SCs of a blockchain system that is synthesized in a laboratory.

 \item We develop BCEC that can collect transactions, extract their features, and convert them into images to build a dataset.
-This tool can implement in real-time to support the analysis of the attack detection framework.
+This tool can be implemented in real-time to support the analysis of the attack detection framework.

-\item We develop a real-time attack detection framework that can deploy at the mining nodes to detect attacks in transactions and SCs for a blockchain network.
-In our framework, the mining nodes can detect attacks in transactions and SCs in real-time at about 2150 transactions per second.
+\item We develop a real-time attack detection framework that can be deployed at the mining nodes to detect attacks in transactions and SCs for a blockchain network.
+In our framework, the mining nodes can detect attacks in transactions and SCs in real-time at about 2,150 transactions per second.

-\item We propose a collaborative learning framework that can efficiently detect attacks in a blockchain network.
+\item We propose a collaborative learning framework that can efficiently detect attacks in blockchain networks.
 In our framework, each mining node can exchange learning knowledge with others and then aggregate a new global model without any centralized model.
-In this way, our framework can achieve high accuracy at about 94\% without exposing the mining node's local dataset over the network.
+In this way, our framework can achieve high accuracy in detecting attacks without exposing the mining node's local dataset over the network.

 \item We perform both simulations and real-time testing to evaluate our proposed framework.
 Our proposed framework can achieve accuracy up to 94\% in simulation and 91\% in real-time experimental results.
-In addition, our framework has the capacity to analyze various types of transaction features, expanding the detection capabilities for the diversity of attacks.
+In addition, our framework has the capacity to analyze various types of transaction features, expanding the detection capabilities for the diversity of attacks. \end{itemize}